obiwanjacobi/Zsharp/docs/modules/module.md

 > Should the module statements `module` and `import` only be used at the top of the file, or can they appear anywhere?

-> Should the module statements (module, import and export) be prefixed with a `#` like a pragma, because they represent a meta/compile-time operation that is not really output in the binary...?

 > TBD: Circular references?

 ---